fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 As a result it should give fair performance for typical hash map applications.
 This code passes the SMHasher tests.
-As a result it should give good performance for typical hash map applications.

 ##### Example